 Fort Lauderdale Travel Guide

 Boating is a favourite Fort Lauderdale pastime, as is cycling, or simply strolling along the beachfront promenade.
 Near Fort Lauderdale, divers can enjoy one of the only living coral reefs in the United States accessible from shore.
 There are sporting facilities galore throughout the city, particularly the world renown golf courses.

-Those with a cultural bent are well catered for at the Broward Center for the Performing Arts, the Florida Grand Opera, the annual renowned Film Festival and numerous art galleries and museums.
-Fort Lauderdale's chic downtown shopping street is the broad avenue of Las Olas, lined with fashion boutiques, art galleries, memorable restaurants and sidewalk cafés, running its elegant course parallel to the river.
-Diners are catered for in more than 3,500 restaurants covering greater Fort Lauderdale, ranging from intimate cafés to al fresco waterfront terraces, quaint bistros and ethnic eateries to cosy steakhouses.
+Those in search of culture will be captivated by the Broward Center for the Performing Arts, the Florida Grand Opera, the annual Film Festival, and numerous art galleries and museums.
+Fort Lauderdale's downtown shopping street is the broad avenue of Las Olas along the river, lined with fashion boutiques, art galleries, restaurants, and sidewalk cafés.
+Diners are supremely well catered for, with more than 3,500 restaurants covering greater Fort Lauderdale.
+These range from intimate cafés to al fresco waterfront terraces, quaint bistros, and ethnic eateries to cosy steakhouses.
 As with most of Florida, the local treat is fresh seafood.

-Fort Lauderdale justly boasts that it has the facilities and attractions to please any visitor on holiday, young or old, seeking fun in the sun; and if that is not enough, the exciting city of Miami lies only 40 miles (64km) away, just begging to be explored on a day trip or two.
+Fort Lauderdale's facilities and attractions will please any visitor on holiday, and if that is not enough, the exciting city of Miami lies only 40 miles (64km) away, perfect for an exploratory day trip.